omorros/Restaurant-Assistant-Chatbot/README.md

 * Enhance chatbot with NLP for more flexible queries

-* Implement email or SMS notifications for reservations
+* Implement email or SMS notifications for reservation